The Do’s & Don’ts of Coupon Marketing

 Businesses have always sent out and people have always liked and used coupons, today even more so than ever.
 One of the biggest shows on TV is about couponing.
-People, your customers among them, are interested in saving money or simply getting more for their money.
+People, your customers among them, are interested in saving money or simply getting more for their money with a good coupon.

 Have you ever used coupons or coupon books to promote your services?
 Would you like to?

 If you have not done so already, you should take advantage of the couponing craze.
 When used effectively, coupons, more specifically coupon books, will help you increase sales by improving customer retention and frequency of purchase.

 The following is a short list of do’s and don’ts for coupon books: